KTVQ: History

 Sample later expanded his holdings across the state.
 In 1961, he acquired KXLF in Butte; in 1969, he purchased KRTV in Great Falls, giving his Garryowen Broadcasting coverage of half the state's population.
-The Montana Television Network was formed that same year from these stations and KPAX-TV in Missoula, which was built in 1970.
+The Montana Television Network (MTN) was formed that same year from these stations and KPAX-TV in Missoula, which was built in 1970.
 In 1972, seeking to get ahead of a proposed FCC rule that would have barred radio-television cross-ownership, Sample sold KOOK radio; the call letters were retained by the radio station, and the television station changed its call sign to KTVQ on September 1, 1972.
 The new designation was chosen because the station had exhausted its preferred options, it was available, "Q2" (which became the station's moniker) was a branding option, and due to a since-repealed FCC regulation prohibiting TV and radio stations in the same market, but with different ownership, from sharing the same call signs.

 In 1968, channel 2 picked up a secondary affiliation with NBC after KULR opted to take a primary affiliation with ABC.
 The two stations shared NBC programming, though KTVQ retained right of first refusal.
 In 1979, for instance, KTVQ aired 17 CBS prime time shows and 10 from NBC; ABC shows were all seen on KULR, which rounded out its schedule with five additional shows not cleared by KTVQ.
 In 1980, KTVQ became a primary CBS affiliate.
 KOUS (channel 4) launched late that year and immediately took all NBC programming that KTVQ did not clear; NBC fare aired by KTVQ at the time included The Today Show, The Tonight Show, and several prime time shows, and some of these programs lasted on channel 2 until KTVQ's NBC affiliation contract ended in 1982 and KOUS-TV became the NBC affiliate.